nils-werner/crestic/README.md

 Requirements
 ------------

-Python 3 on a UNIX system.
+Plain Python 3 on a UNIX system.
+Nothing else.

 Debugging
 ---------